DhairyaAPImaster/The-cycle-Smartener/README.md

 **Firmware Note --->  Used a friend help and also used AI (github copilot) too to like help me write a part of it as well ngl I suck at C++ also like used github copilot to like arrange the code in a more readable manner.**

-btw i will add notes here when i need to but rn there is no note.